 Education and group visits

-As the principal provider of outdoor education within Wigan Borough, the Inspiring healthy lifestyles Outdoor Education Team (external link) delivers activities for schools, colleges and other educational agencies at Scotmans Flash.
+As the principal provider of outdoor education within Wigan Borough, the Be Well Outdoor Education Team (external link) delivers activities for schools, colleges and other educational agencies at Scotmans Flash.
 Some examples of accredited programmes include: Kayaking, sailing, climbing, archery, windsurfing and cycling.
 Support programmes to encourage younger children to explore the water and surrounding areas in a safe way include: bell boating, pond dipping, and lessons on understanding the water cycle.

 One day water festivals are held at Scotmans Flash which offer the chance to try out activities such as canoeing or dragon boating.